aalcaraz851/aalcaraz851.github.io/_posts/2021-09-28-Blog-9-munki_MDM_tool.markdown

     type: exe

 <dt>arguments: </dt>
-<dd>is an optional list of arguments to pass to the installer.
-Currently only supported by exe installers.</dd>
+<dd>is a list of arguments that can be passed to the installer.
+Currently, only exe installers are supported.</dd>
 <dt>hash: </dt>
-<dd>is a required sha256 hash of the file located at location.</dd>
+<dd>is a sha256 hash of the file located at location that is required.</dd>
 <dt>location: </dt>
-<dd>is required and should be the path to the package, relative to the url provided in the configuration file.</dd>
+<dd>is necessary and should be the path to the package relative to the configuration file's url.</dd>
 <dt>type: </dt>
-<dd>is required type of installer located at location and can be nupkg, msi, exe, or ps1.</dd>
+<dd>is a sort of installer that must be present at the location and can be nupkg, msi, exe, or ps1.</dd>
 </dl>

 <h2>Uninstallers</h2>